-Established in 2013, the IPAC Visiting Graduate Fellowship (VGF) offers several six-month positions to graduate students who want to conduct PhD-level astronomical research in close association with IPAC scientists.
+Established in 2013, the IPAC Visiting Graduate Student Fellowship (VGSF) offers six-month positions to graduate students who want to conduct PhD-level astronomical research in close association with IPAC scientists.
 Students from U.S. institutions gain applicable research experience with leaders in the scientific areas of exoplanets, galactic and extra-galactic studies, stellar formation, cosmology, and more.

 Eligible applicants must fulfill all of the following requirements: